jkinda/cornet-fenics/examples/reissner_mindlin/reissner_mindlin_quads.py.rst

 quadratic interpolation are considered for the transverse deflection :math:`w` and rotation :math:`\underline{\theta}`.

+.. note:: Note that for a structured square grid such as this example, quadratic quadrangles will not exhibit shear locking because of the strong symmetry (similar to the criss-crossed configuration which does not lock).
+However, perturbating the mesh coordinates to generate skewed elements suffice to exhibit shear locking.

 The solution for :math:`w` in this demo will look as follows:

 .. image:: clamped_40x40.png